A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Ablations on pooling

-\textbf{Boltz2.} We modify Boltz2 to operate in a ligand-only setting.
+We modify the official Boltz2 code \citep{passaro2025boltz2}, which is released under the MIT license, to operate in a ligand-only setting.
 The modification is as follows: \begin{itemize} \item Boltz2 yields errors when the input protein sequence is empty.
 We therefore use a single \texttt{X} token as the protein sequence input and modify the Pairformer trunk to ignore it by slicing the corresponding indices. \item Boltz2 uses 3D conformations computed with the Universal Force Field (UFF) implemented in RDKit.
 For molecules whose 3D conformations cannot be initialized with UFF, we initialize conformations by sampling from $[-1, 1]$. \end{itemize} In the code, we include the modified Boltz2 implementation used in our work.